sul-dlss/sdr-deploy/README.md

 Note: this includes dor-services-app and sdr-api in addition to cocina level2 updates.

+**[Turn off Google Books](https://sul-gbooks-prod.stanford.edu/features) when deploying to production.** This avoids failed deposit due to a temporary Cocina model mismatch.
+Unlike other applications, the deposits will fail without retry and require manual remediation.

 Use the `--cocina` or `-c` flag.

 In Ruby 3.0